quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 $ yarn upgrade quasar@next
 ```

-Optionally, you may also want to make sure that you have the latest `vue-cli-plugin-quasar` package.
+Optionally, you may also want to make sure that you have the latest `vue-cli-plugin-quasar@next` package.

 It's highly recommended to keep `@quasar/extras` package up to date too: